ChenHungWu/ML2019SPRING/hw2/README.md

-# This is hw2 of Machine Learning - Winner or Loser
+# HW2 of Machine Learning - Winner or Loser

 * It is a two class problem
 * Ranked 38 place in class